hanzalaghayasabbasi/Active-Directory-Lab/README.md

 This repository provides an Active Directory lab environment designed for practicing and exploring security features, potential abuse scenarios, and defense mechanisms.
 The lab includes a set of pre-configured virtual machines and tools, saving you significant time compared to setting up these environments manually.

-For a comprehensive understanding of the lab and its usage, watching the accompanying [TXM Security video](https://youtu.be/VXxH4n684HE?si=KaFoQuEIahVq8Aza) is highly recommended.
+For a comprehensive understanding of the lab and its usage, watching the accompanying [TCM Security video](https://youtu.be/VXxH4n684HE?si=KaFoQuEIahVq8Aza) is highly recommended.

 ## Download Links